All My Sons: 2019 London (Old Vic)

-In April, May, and June 2019, Sally Field and Bill Pullman starred in a revival at the Old Vic Theatre alongside Jenna Coleman and Colin Morgan.
+In April, May, and June 2019, Sally Field and Bill Pullman starred in a revival at The Old Vic alongside Jenna Coleman and Colin Morgan.
 The production was directed by Jeremy Herrin.
 On May 14, 2019, National Theatre Live live-streamed a performance to cinemas across the UK and into other countries; due to the competing American production (see below), streaming in North America was postponed until January 2020.

 2019 Broadway

 A Broadway revival presented by the Roundabout Theatre Company at the American Airlines Theatre began previews on April 4, 2019, and officially opened on April 22, starring Tracy Letts (Joe), Annette Bening (Kate), Benjamin Walker (Chris) and Monte Greene (Bert).
 The production was originally to be directed by Gregory Mosher, but after a casting dispute between Mosher and the estate of Arthur Miller he was replaced by Jack O'Brien.
-The production closed on June 30, 2019.
-This production received three 2019 Tony Award nominations: Best Revival of a Play, Best Performance by a Leading Actress in a Play (Bening), and Best Performance by a Featured Actor in a Play (Walker).
+The production closed on June 30, 2019, receiving 3 Tony Award nominations: Best Revival of a Play, Best Actress in a Play (Bening), and Best Featured Actor in a Play (Walker).

+2025 West End

+Ivo van Hove will direct a new production of the play, opening in November 2025 at Wyndham's Theatre, starring Bryan Cranston, Marianne Jean-Baptiste and Paapa Essiedu.

+2025 Italy

+Elio De Capitani will direct a new production of the play, opening at the Teatro dell'Elfo in Milan in late October 2025.